SimonaG17/Python-DB/README.md

-# Python-DB
+# Python-DB - PostgreSQL module

-In this repo you can see my progress of Python DB(PostgreSQL) and all the requests during the course.
+In this repo you can see my progress of in PostgreSQL and all the requests during the course.

 ## Plans